-Canine heart disease is typically split into four stages:
+Heart disease is typically split into four stages:

-Severe Heart Disease: The heart is unable to pump enough blood and symptoms become more severe.
+Their heart is unable to pump enough blood and symptoms become more severe.

 Treating Canine Heart Disease

-It’s important to recognize the signs of canine heart disease early so that treatment can begin as soon as possible.
+It’s important to recognize the signs of heart disease early so that treatment can begin as soon as possible.
 If you notice any of the symptoms listed above, contact your veterinarian right away.

 Preventing Canine Heart Disease

-The best way to prevent canine heart disease is to keep your dog healthy and active.
+The best way to prevent heart disease is to keep your dog healthy and active.
 Regular exercise, a balanced diet, and regular veterinary check-ups are all important for maintaining your dog’s health.